hannuju/django-webstore/README.md

 ## Features

-- Python 3.6 runtime environment
+- Python 3.6
 - Django Web Framework
 - JawsDB MySQL

-## How to Use
+## Info

 $ pipenv run manage.py runserver - to run the project locally

 pipenv automatically runs .env file where the MySQL configurations are done

-When deployed to heroku database configurations are set by JawsDB MySQL
+When deployed to Heroku database configurations are set by JawsDB MySQL